Mohenjo-daro: Location

 Mohenjo-daro is located off the right (west) bank of the lower (Note: "Lower Indus" refers to the portion of the river below its confluence with Panjnad, the combined river of all its five tributaries flowing through the Punjab region.)
 Indus river in Larkana District, Sindh, Pakistan.
 It lies on a Pleistocene ridge in the flood plain of the Indus, around 28 km from the town of Larkana.

 Historical context

-Mohenjo-daro was built in the 26th century BCE.
+Mohenjo-daro was built around 2500 BC.
 It was one of the largest cities of the ancient Indus Valley Civilisation, also known as the Harappan Civilisation, which developed c.
-3000 BCE from the prehistoric Indus culture.
-At its height, the Indus Civilisation spanned much of what is now Pakistan and North India, extending westwards to the Iranian border, south to Gujarat in India and northwards to an outpost in Bactria, with major urban centers at Harappa, Mohenjo-daro, Lothal, Kalibangan, Dholavira and Rakhigarhi.
+3000 BC from the prehistoric Indus culture.
+At its height, the Indus Civilisation spanned much of what is now Pakistan and North India, extending westwards to the Iranian border, south to Gujarat in India and northwards to an outpost in Bactria, with major urban centers at Harappa, Mohenjo-daro, Lothal, Kalibangan, Dholavira, and Rakhigarhi.
 Mohenjo-daro was the most advanced city of its time, with remarkably sophisticated civil engineering and urban planning.
 When the Indus civilisation went into sudden decline c.
-1900 BCE, Mohenjo-daro was abandoned.
+1700 BCE, Mohenjo-daro was abandoned.